NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

 Updates Elmah to the highest "safe" version.
 For example, if Elmah version 1.0.0 of a package is installed, and versions 1.0.1, 1.0.2, and 1.1 are available in the feed, the `-Safe` flag updates the package to 1.0.2 instead of 1.1 as it would without the flag.

+With NuGet 2.8 client or higher, Update-Package can be used to downgrade the existing packages in your project, if necessary.
+For example, if you had installed a pre-release version of a package to try out new features but would like to go back to a previous stable version you can do so using Install-Package or Update-Package

+Let's say you had 5.1.0-rc1 version of Microsoft.AspNet.MVC in your project but would like to go back to 5.0.0 version you could type the following command in PMC.

+     PM> Update-Package Microsoft.AspNet.MVC -Version 5.0.0.

+In NuGet 2.7 or lower clients, if you try to downgrade a package, you would get an error message saying that a newer version is already installed.